 By complementing established conventional training for biomedical research students, our program allows our students to develop a higher degree of independence and leadership during their candidature to enhance preparation for a competitive and broader job market.

 Don completed his honours year at Peter Mac in 2010, following which he worked in various RA roles in the Oncologenic Signalling and Growth Control Program before commencing his PhD in 2014.
 He remained at Peter Mac throughout these stages of his early research career because he enjoyed the environment, the facilities are excellent, and he feels he can learn a lot from the people here.
-Every year, he is developing as a better scientist and critical thinker.
+Every year, he developed as a better scientist and critical thinker.
+Having completed his PhD in 2018, Don is now working as a Postdoctoral Researcher at the Karolinska Institute, Sweden.

 Becoming an honours student